 Against the backdrop of the beautiful Paarl valley, this Sunday market is a fun way to spend the day, watching a polo match (if that’s your thing), and enjoying delicious local produce.

 When Selected Sundays in summer from 10am – 3pm.
-Check the exact dates for the Market at Val de Vie.

 Please note The market reopens on 1 October 2017.

 Why you’ll love it Great regional produce with a view to match.
 Held on the Polo Pavilion’s terraces, marketgoers have the choice of a vast array of food and drink – from pizzas, and gourmet hot dogs to oysters and bubbly, beer, fresh juices and sweet treats.
 Soak up the sun listening to live music while the kids enjoy some of the fun activities on offer.